Purchases made through links earn us a small commission, at no extra cost to you.

 - At some places, bread will be put on your table whether you ask for it or not.
 If you don’t want to pay for it, don’t eat it.

-- A typical breakfast is a pastry and cup of coffee.
-Three days into our last trip to Europe Mike was craving a breakfast of bacon and eggs!
+- A typical breakfast in some countries is a pastry and cup of coffee.
+In other places you’ll see a lot of cold cuts and cheese for breakfast.
+While in France, only three days into our trip to Europe, Mike was really craving a breakfast of bacon and eggs!
+Ireland was different though, and I was regularly served hot, hearty breakfasts more similar to what we eat in Canada.

 Transportation in Europe